totorewa/witch-hut-search/README.md

 OPTIONS
 * -s|--seed         Seed to search on.
   -b|--blocks       Number of blocks to search in each direction.
 Default: "128000".
   -t|--threads      Number of threads to search with.
-Default: # of cores x 2.
+Default: 4.
   -o|--out          Output file for writing locations to.
 ```